KRuschmann/Sale_of_Shares_Advisor/README.md

 ### Step 4: WACC (Cost of Capital)

 In the fourth step the program derives the cost of capital used for discounting future cashflows.
-The 'weighted average cost of capital' (WACC) consists of the cost of equity and the cost of dept.
+The weighted average cost of capital (WACC) consists of cost of equity and cost of dept.

 #### Cost of Equity
 To calculate cost of equity the program uses the CAPM model, which is a widely used tool in Finance.
 The CAPM is a special regression analysis that plots the returns of the target company (which represents the dependent variable) against the average market returns of the target company's geographical market (which represents the independent variable).
-To determine a value for the cost of equity, the program pulls the appropriate beta of the stock from the Yahoo Finance API.
+To determine a value for cost of equity, the program pulls the stock's appropriate beta (measure of the individual enterprise risk) from the Yahoo Finance API.
 For average market returns the program identifies where the business is located and automatically calculates the average market returns of the corresponding market index.

+#### Cost of Dept
+There are multiple approaches to calculate a company's cost of dept. For the sake of a reality-based outcome, we have decided to put the interest expense in relation to the average book value of the target company's debt.
+From this, we compute the company's average interest rate for debt capital.

+#### Combined Cost of Capital
+To derive the total WACC, we multiply the respective cost of capital by the proportion of equity or debt in the company and offset the cost of debt against the tax shield.
+This provides us with the discount rate for the future cashflows.

 ### Step 5: Free Cashflow Projection